SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Experiments

 \subsection{Runtime Analysis}

-We compare the runtime of SliceMatch to that of baselines on the same hardware, a single Nvidia Tesla V100 GPU.
+We compare the runtime of SliceMatch to that of baselines on the same hardware, a single NVIDIA Tesla V100 GPU.
 For all baselines, we use the released code from their authors.
-CVR~\cite{vigor} and MCC~\cite{zimin_metricloc} are implemented in Tensorflow, LM~\cite{shi2022beyond} and our SliceMatch in Pytorch.
+CVR~\cite{vigor} and MCC~\cite{zimin_metricloc} are implemented in TensorFlow, LM~\cite{shi2022beyond} and our SliceMatch in PyTorch.
 The frames per second (FPS) are calculated by taking the average inference time per input pair over all test samples.
-On VIGOR, SliceMatch achieves an FPS of 167, which is considerably faster than global descriptor-based baselines: 50 FPS for CVR~\cite{vigor} for localization only, 3 FPS/29 FPS for MCC~\cite{zimin_metricloc} for pose estimation / localization only.
-To infer on a pair of input images on the KITTI dataset, SliceMatch uses 6.4ms (156 FPS), while local feature-based iterative method, LM~\cite{shi2022beyond}, takes 1.7s (0.59 FPS).
-Importantly, the runtime of SliceMatch remains nearly constant as the number of used candidate poses $K$ increases, while memory scales linearly, see Fig.~\ref{fig:computational_efficiency} where we test for $N=16$ and $K/N \in \{1, 10, 100, 1k, 10k, 100k\}$.
-Our main experiments used $K/N = 28.2k/16 = 1.76k$ for VIGOR, and $14.4k/16 = 0.9k$ for KITTI.
-In practice, memory will thus be the limiting factor for determining the number of poses.
+On VIGOR, SliceMatch achieves an FPS of 167, which is considerably faster than global descriptor-based baselines: 50~FPS for CVR~\cite{vigor} for localization only, 29~FPS / 3~FPS for MCC~\cite{zimin_metricloc} for localization only / pose estimation.
+On KITTI, SliceMatch runs at 156 FPS, while the local feature-based iterative method, LM~\cite{shi2022beyond} has 0.59~FPS.
+Importantly, the runtime of SliceMatch remains nearly constant as the number of used candidate poses $K$ increases (we tested $K$ up to \num{1e6}), see details in Supplementary Material.